Related Documents

 - Be valid (current)

-- Include your name, date or birth and photo
+- Include your name and date of birth

-- Be an original document issued by a federal, provincial, territorial or state government authority, or the equivalent abroad
+- Be issued by a federal, provincial, territorial or state government authority, or the equivalent

 The following ID are most commonly provided and meet the criteria above: